-Trade receivables represent enforceable rights arising from normal business transactions, where normal is defined as the Group's normal course of business.
+Trade receivables represent enforceable rights arising from normal business transactions, where normal is defined as the Group's habitual transactions.

 Other receivables are receivables from sales, services or loans outside of the normal course of business.

 Implicit interest is disaggregated and recognized as financial income as it accrues.